byu-rad-lab/baloo-mujoco-sim/plugin/ruckig_actuator/README.md

 - $k_p$ is the proportional gain.
 - $k_v$ is the velocity gain.
 - $k_a$ is the acceleration gain.
+- $F_{feedforward}$ is the feedforward force computed from the gravity, inertial, coriolis, damping, and friction forces.
+Essentially this is a perfect feedforward term to cancel out all dynamics on the elevator (since the stepper motor is 'perfectly' stiff and throws an motor fault otherwise).

 ## Usage